ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 that each line is a quotation from
 some of the standard authors of Eng
 land and America.
 This is the result
-of a years laborious search among the
+of a years laborious search among thet
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:kyu:batch_kyu_egret_ver01:data:sn86069392:00202195088:1881083001:0579/pct:29.785035,11.731844,10.789582,3.774724/!600,600/0/default.jpg"/>
 </td>